DivergentCodes/jwtblock/README.md

 # JWT Block

-A JWT blocklist using Go and AWS.
+A JWT blocklist using Go and Redis.